Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints

 wherein we search over all $\mathcal{CV}\in\RR_+$ such that this equality holds.
-Observe that $\mathcal{CV}\in\RR_+$ is unique, because it linearly enacts on $X_T^{*}$ and $c_{t_n}^{*}$ that are both encompassed within the strictly increasing utility functions $u$ and $U$.
-Moreover, the LHS of this equation comprises the optimal $\widehat{\beta}^{L,*}_{t}$ and $Y_0^{L,*}$ from step 3 of the routine.
-This last step is obviously superfluous in light of the technique; it exclusively serves to measure the precision. \\\\ We construe the stepwise approximating routine under the presumption that the dual side of the problem renders analytical expressions for the dual controls $\widehat{\theta}^{U,*}$ and the upper value function $\widehat{J^{U}}$.
-However, these expressions are absent in Theorem \ref{thm2}, since the dual requires a full elucidation of $K\subseteq\RR^{d+m}$ before it deciphers FOC's for the (approximate) dual controls $\widehat{\theta}^{U,*}_t$.
-An application analogous to step 3 on the dual side discharges this postulate, and engenders estimates to $\widehat{\theta}^{U,*}$ and $\widehat{J^{U}}$ that we may employ in steps 3/4.
+Observe that $\mathcal{CV}\in\RR_+$ is unique, because it linearly enacts on $X_T^{*}$ and $c_{t_n}^{*}$, which are both encompassed within the strictly increasing utility functions $u$ and $U$.
+The LHS of this equation also comprises the optimal $\widehat{\beta}^{L,*}_{t}$ and $Y_0^{L,*}$ from step 3 of the routine.
+This last step is obviously superfluous in light of the technique; it only serves to measure precision of the approximation. \\\\ We construe the stepwise approximating routine under the presumption that the dual side of the problem renders analytical expressions for the dual controls $\widehat{\theta}^{U,*}$ and the upper value function $\widehat{J^{U}}$.
+However, these expressions are absent in Theorem \ref{thm2}, since the dual requires a full characterisation of $K\subseteq\RR^{d+m}$ before it deciphers FOCs for the approximate dual controls $\widehat{\theta}^{U,*}_t$.
+An application analogous to step 3 on the dual side discharges this postulate and engenders estimates to $\widehat{\theta}^{U,*}$ and $\widehat{J^{U}}$, which we may employ in steps 3/4.